Luke 12:1

 Under these circumstances, after so many thousands of people had gathered together that they were stepping on one another, He began saying to His disciples first of all, “Beware of the leaven of the Pharisees, which is hypocrisy.

-(a) Thousands of people.
-The crowds were like an army besieging Jesus; see entry for Matt.
+(b) Stepping on one another.
+The crowds were like an army besieging Jesus;see entry for Matt.
 11:12.

 Luke 12:5